 The Earhart Village Board of Directors, consisting of nine elected co-owners, directs community affairs.
 Its monthly meetings are open to all co-owners, providing an opportunity for direct communication with the Board.
 The Board is responsible for administering Association policies and regulations and for maintaining Village properties.
 A management company oversees day-to-day operations.
 Co-owners are encouraged to participate on committees, sharing the responsibility.
 Town hall-type meetings are scheduled periodically to discuss significant issues.
 A spirit of cooperation and courtesy is encouraged within the community.

 A monthly newsletter and a newly available website provide information about issues and happenings within the community.
 A resident handbook is provided to each new co-owner and is filled with important, useful and simply interesting information.
-The monthly Association fee includes cable TV, water/sewer, fire insurance on the buildings, and property management services such as mowing, snow removal, and exterior maintenance and repairs.
+The monthly Association fee includes water/sewer, fire insurance on the buildings, and property management services such as mowing, snow removal, and exterior maintenance and repairs.

 Most important, however, are the people of Earhart Village.
 They include judges, doctors, attorneys, university professors and businesspersons.
 They include teachers, nurses, counselors and social workers.
 They include high-tech people and artistic people, retired folks and young families, singles and couples, people representing many cultures.
 They are truly a diverse group, coming from all walks of life.